 Groundwater cleanup levels are based on drinking water standards.
 To determine groundwater cleanup levels, use Table C in 18 AAC 75.345.

 (For a printable version, please see 18 AAC 75, Article 3 and scroll to Section 345.)
-The qualified person may demonstrate that groundwater is not a source of drinking water in accordance with 18 AAC 75.350.
+The qualified environmental professional may demonstrate that groundwater is not a source of drinking water in accordance with 18 AAC 75.350.

 - Sediment - no levels have been set in regulation for sediments, but screening levels are available in the above Ecoscoping Guidance.
 Levels are approved by DEC on a site specific basis.

 - Surface water - must meet the state's Water Quality Standards

 - Indoor air - See DEC's Vapor Intrusion Technical Memorandum